sudo-gao/cyberpatriot_windows/README.md

 Get-ChildItem "C:\Program Files" -Recurse | Get-Acl | Where-Object {$_.Access | Where-Object {$_.IdentityReference -eq "Everyone" -and $_.FileSystemRights -match "Write"}}
 ```

+**This is the point of: "probably go help with linux or packet tracer"**

 #### Enable BitLocker (If Available)
 Only if README mentions encryption: